MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 # Overview: Defender for Servers endpoint detection and response

-[Defender for Servers Plan 2](defender-for-servers-overview.md) in Microsoft Defender for Cloud provides agentless scanning of protected machines to check that machines have a endpoint detection and response (EDR) solution installed, and to address any security gaps.
+[Defender for Servers Plan 2](defender-for-servers-overview.md) in Microsoft Defender for Cloud provides agentless scanning of protected machines to check that machines have a endpoint detection and response (EDR) solution installed on supported machines connected to Defender for Cloud.

 > [!NOTE]
 > - Agentless scanning replaces older functionality that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) in general availability, or the Azure Monitoring Agent (AMA) in preview.